jmin-39/An-app-to-review-feedback-for-a-product-UI/README.md

 ## Next steps
-- Due to capacity issues with the local LLM model, I opted to use LLM GPT for the project.
+- Due to capacity issues with the local LLM model, I opted to use GPT-3 using Openai.
 - The necessity of fine-tuning with review data

 ## References